 See a full catalogue of Security Compass software security training courses here.

-SD Elements, a policy-to-procedure platform for security and compliance, enables organizations to rapidly and efficiently deliver technology that’s secure by design.
+SD Elements, a policy-to-execution platform for security and compliance, enables organizations to rapidly and efficiently deliver technology that’s secure by design.
 It provides tailored security advice for each phase of the software development lifecycle.
 These solutions simplify GDPR compliance by using a series of tasks and reports that can be assigned to developers, and monitored for completion.
 We’ve created a guide that explains how SD Elements can help incorporate Data Protection by Design and Default into software development.

 SD Elements translates GDPR’s complex requirements into readable guidance and code samples for software architects and engineers.
 SD Elements provides more than just a static translation—it’s a dynamic system that is contextually aware of the specific requirements and tech stack for an application.

 GDPR is complex and touches on virtually all aspects of an organization's operations, including technical practices that are beyond the scope of knowledge for many employees tasked with enforcing the new regulations.
 Software architects and engineers understand the technical details of application development, but familiar with the details of GDPR.
 SD Elements is a painless and efficient way of reconciling complex GDPR policies with development procedures.

 GDPR is a dense document with a lot of legal language about privacy.
 Many people don’t understand it.

 Architects and engineers know about the technical details of the Application or Software.
 How can you resolve the two?

 SD Elements is the only solution on the market that translates the complex privacy and legal requirements from this massive document into something that software engineering organizations can actually use.

 SD Elements is contextually aware, customizable, extensible, scalable, and fully-primed for DevOps with ALM and Scanner integrations.

 Article 25 - Data Protection by Design and Default